Ten to One

 Let’s put those two results into perspective.
 Armed citizens reduce crime much more effectively than the police.
-Also, when they outlaw armed self defense, they make the victim 10 times more likely to be raped and injured.
+Also, when politicians outlawed armed self defense, they make the victim 10 times more likely to be raped and injured.
 Though it doesn’t make headlines, the harm to the victims is all too real.
 The real news is the armed citizen and the harm caused by gun control.
 So why isn’t this reported in the media?

 Of course it makes news when a young cab driver is stabbed with a knife during a robbery.
 It is NOT news when a pizza delivery driver comes home unharmed because he had his concealed carry permit.
 They forget to put that story in the paper for a simple reason; there is no body, so there is no story.
 No fresh blood, so no fresh ink.

 There are lots of unprinted stories.
 The TV news doesn’t run the story about the old woman who lives down the street.
 She simply picks up her groceries and continues home after someone tries to rob her.
 She didn’t have to shoot anyone to keep herself safe.
 There wasn’t a body for the paramedics; not hers, not her attackers.
 Grandma is shaken, and over a cup of hot tea she says she’s glad she brought the small pistol her husband purchased for her years ago.